Free personal use

 For larger businesses that want structured staff access, rollout planning, internal messaging and potentially bespoke Learn Sprint content.

-For national or multi-site organisations that need bespoke pricing, onboarding support, custom company setup or internal training prompts.
+For national, multi-site or high-volume organisations that need bespoke pricing, onboarding support, custom company setup or internal training prompts.

-Enterprise pricingThese licence bands are suggested planning tiers.
-Exact prices can be confirmed later once the platform model, account system, company dashboard and support requirements are finalised.
+Enterprise pricingThese licence bands are suggested planning tiers for company access.
+Personal use is free and does not need a licence tier.
+Exact company prices can be confirmed later once the platform model, account system, company dashboard and support requirements are finalised.

 Pilot and bespoke setup